phopley/Rodney/docs/04 Mission 1 Design Goal 1 Part 1.md

 Here the __pan__ element is the angle in degrees for the pan servo and the __tilt__ element is the angle in degrees for the tilt servo.

 That completes our first simple ROS package, our second package is the *pan_tilt* package.
-This package is available in the *pan_tilt* folder and contains executable code which will form the *pan_tilt_node*.
+This package is available in the [pan_tilt repository](https://github.com/phopley/pan_tilt "pan_tilt repository") and contains executable code which will form the *pan_tilt_node*.

 The root folder of this package again includes a documentation file and the CmakeList.txt and package.xml files.
 This package includes a number of sub folders which I'll briefly describe.
 The *config* folder contains the file *config.yaml*.
 This file will be used by the launch file (see below) to set the given parameters in the parameter server.
 This will allow us to configure the system without having to recompile the code.